 Before you go, you could show them some pictures online or even YouTube videos of character meets, your toddler may appreciate from this that the characters are much larger than the other kids.
 But just know that meet and greets and character breakfasts can go a bit wrong if your young children get a bit scared.

-When you get to Disney, ease your toddler into experiencing characters – let them see the character from a distance for their first time – the parades are a great opportunity for this!
+When you get to Disney, ease your toddler into experiencing characters.
+Let them see the character from a distance for their first time: the parades are a great opportunity for this!

 You can see which characters you could choose to meet from My Disney Experience, or get a list of character meet and greets from Guest Services in each park.
 For more on Disney Experience, check here!

 Disney characters are great at helping toddlers gaining confidence; they seem to know when to try a game (peek a boo, for example) or when to back off entirely.

-Try not to be disappointed if your toddler has a melt down when meeting a character; stay calm and let them walk away; you can try again later in the day or the next day.
-It’s really important not to force them to have a photo or cuddle a character if they’re not happy, it certainly won’t help later experiences.
+Try not to be disappointed if your toddler has a melt down when meeting a character.
+Stay calm and let them walk away!
+You can try again later in the day or the next day.
+It’s really important not to force them to have a photo or cuddle a character if they’re not happy.
+It certainly won’t help later experiences.